eulis01/eulis01.github.io/_posts/2020-11-05-what_i_learned_making_simple_blog_v1_0.markdown

 `else`

-If any error logging in flash would say the message and redirect_if_not_logged_in is a helper method i have in my controller that redirect to the /login route.
+If any error logging in flash would say the message and redirect_if_not_logged_in is a helper method I have in my controller that redirect to the /login route.

 `flash[:error] = "Invalid Email or Password."`